-Simply by teaching the core framework of the Reading Horizons methodology - the 42 Sounds of the Alphabet, 5 Phonetic Skills, and 2 Decoding Skills - students are empowered with skills that allow them to prove they are reading, spelling, and pronouncing the majority of the words in the English langauge with accuracy.
+Simply by teaching the core framework of the Reading Horizons methodology - the 42 Sounds of the Alphabet, 5 Phonetic Skills, and 2 Decoding Skills - students are empowered with skills that allow them to prove they are reading, spelling, and pronouncing the majority of the words in the English language with accuracy.

 The alphabet is introduced in letter sets consisting of four consonants and one vowel.
 Each letter sound is introduced individually, and students learn the name, sound, and formation simultaneously.
 Letters that commonly cause student confusion if introduced too closely are deliberately separated.
 Immediate application of each letter set helps solidify understanding.